thyms/shopping-basket/README.md

 Given a list of shopping, calculate the total cost of those items.

+## Assumptions
+As per mentioned in the problem definition, same type of items are kept separately in the basket.

+## Improvements
+Product data should be queried from a proper data source, currently an in-memory list is used.

 ## Run Test
 ```bash
 ./gradlew     clean test  # for *nix/OSX